nagyist/ciao-docs-enricher/README.md

 **Processors:**

--   `processors/default.xml` - Creates a single `JsonResourceDocumentEnricher` to load static content from the classpath or filesystem
+-   `processors/include-json.xml` - Creates a single `JsonResourceDocumentEnricher` to load static content from the classpath or filesystem
+-   `processors/lookup-json.xml` - Creates a single `DynamicDocumentEnricher` to load JSON content from the classpath or filesystem, and dynamically select what to include based on data in the incoming document properties
+-   `processors/lookup-database.xml` - Creates a single `DynamicDocumentEnricher` to load key/value pairs or embedded JSON content from a database, and dynamically select what to include based on data in the incoming document properties

 **Messaging:**